larsks/osp-6-7-ansible/osp-6-7-upgrade.md

           with_items:
             - '/^dnsmasq:/ s/: .*/: CommandFilter, dnsmasq, root/'

-## Enable galera
+## Enable haproxy and vip resources

-This play enables the `galera-master` resource and its requirements (i.e., `haproxy` and all the vip resources) so that the database will be accessible where services expect to find it.
+The schema upgrade process will attempt to contact the database server at the address specified in the OpenStack service configuration files, which is going to point at the vip address maintained by haproxy.
+This play starts haproxy and the vip resources.